 DAs can be determined in three ways:

-- Approved subject to conditions - Development consent is granted however the development can only be carried out in accordance with conditions imposed by Council.
+- Approved subject to conditions - Development consent is granted however the development can only be carried out in accordance with conditions.

 - Deferred Commencement - The development is approved however it cannot be commenced until the applicant satisfies Council as to certain outstanding matters.
-The approval is also subject to conditions imposed by Council.
+The approval is also subject to conditions.

 - Refused - Development consent is refused and the development cannot be carried out.